Barpeta district

-Barpeta district {Pron:bə(r)ˈpeɪtə or bə(r)ˈpi:tə} is an administrative district in the state of Assam in India.
+Barpeta district is an administrative district in the state of Assam in India.
 The district headquarters are located at Barpeta.
 The district occupies an area of 3245 km2 and has a population of 1,642,420 (as of 2001).

 History

 Barpeta district was created in 1983 when it was split from Kamrup district.
 In 2020, Bajali subdivision was split from Barpeta to be a fully-fledged district.

 Geography

 Barpeta district occupies an area of 3245 km2, comparatively equivalent to Russia's Iturup Island.

-Important villages and towns of the district

-These are the important cities/towns of the district: